Vivek-04022001/documentation/docs/backend/relations.md

 Relations depend on a lot of infrastructure to work.
 This infrastructure in turn depends a lot on event handlers being called properly.
-When this is not the case, things can break.
+When this isn't the case, things can break.
 Because of this, there is a method `isBroken` which you can use to check if the target is available.

 There are alternatives to using relations.